saferpay/sndbx/texts/PaymentPage.md

 <div class="warning" style="min-height: 75px;">
   <span class="glyphicon glyphicon-exclamation-sign" style="color: rgb(240, 169, 43);font-size: 55px;float: left;height: 75px;margin-right: 15px;margin-top: 0px;"></span>
   <p>
     <strong>Important:</strong> Saferpay does not recommend the usage of a Client-Side Session (Cookie), for customer identification, due to restrains emposed by browser manufacturers!
-Those can cause the Session getting lost, during the payment process, thus causing the shop to not being able to identify the returning user!
+Those can cause the Session getting lost, during the payment process, thus causing the shop to not being able to identify the returning user.
+We recommend using GET-parameters, as described above (See parameter-description for Initialize)!
   </p>
 </div>